The person at the center of this case

 Start here

-Where is Marasigan currently located in the Philippines, and is he attempting to evade extradition using his dual citizenship status?
+Where is Marasigan currently located in the Philippines, and what resources does he have access to?

 Who are the co-conspirators involved in the scheme, and have they been apprehended or are they also fugitives?

-Michael Lizaso Marasigan is wanted for violating the conditions of his pretrial release after being convicted in May 2025 of operating an illegal gambling scheme at Guam Shrine Club's Hafa Adai Bingo that defrauded patrons of at least $34 million between 2015 and 2021.
-He and his co-conspirators misrepresented that funds would support children's medical transportation to Hawaii, but instead laundered and diverted approximately $10.7 million for personal use.
-Marasigan was granted court permission to travel to the Philippines for medical reasons in June 2025 but failed to return on the required date and ceased all contact with the court, prompting a federal arrest warrant.
+Michael Lizaso Marasigan is a fugitive wanted for violating the conditions of his pretrial release after being convicted in May 2025 of operating an illegal gambling scheme at Guam's Shrine Club that defrauded bingo patrons of over $34 million.
+He and his co-conspirators misrepresented that funds would support children's medical transportation to Hawaii, but instead laundered approximately $10.75 million for personal use.
+After being granted court permission to travel to the Philippines for medical reasons, Marasigan failed to return in June 2025 and ceased all contact with the court, prompting a federal arrest warrant.

 Try asking